upspin/upspin/doc/server_setup.md

 ## Sign up for an Upspin account {#signup}

-To register your public key with the the central key server run `upspin signup`, passing your chosen host name as its `-server` argument and your chosen Upspin user name as its final argument.
+To register your public key with the central key server run `upspin signup`, passing your chosen host name as its `-server` argument and your chosen Upspin user name as its final argument.
 Then follow the onscreen instructions.